kotolex/checking/README.md

 def check_sum(it):   # The test function must take one argument, the data provider will supply the test data via this argument
     equals(it[0] + it[1], it[2])   # Run an assert on the data unit
 ```

-If you want to use a text file as a data source, you can use `DATA_FILE` helper function to skip the file handling boilerplate code:

 You can specify mapping function to map values from the provider to some format,
 this string representation will be shown in test parameter, by default it use str(value) result.